msu-cmse-courses/cmse495-SS24/Syllabus.md

 ## Limits to confidentiality

-Personal assiignments and peer review information materials submitted for this class are generally considered confidential pursuant to the University's student record policies.
+Personal assignments and peer review information materials submitted for this class are generally considered confidential pursuant to the University's student record policies.

 However, for many assignments this course is partnering with partners outside of MSU and students should be aware that instructors will not be able to maintain confidentiality with respect to project deliverables and anything that may come up which conflicts with their responsibility to report certain issues to protect the health and safety of MSU community members and others.